-If you look online, you'll see lots of ideas for holding an Amazing Race party that involves teams paired up with Mom & Dad drivers, conducting the race throughout their hometown.
-But these parties take some more significant set-up time… you have to work with local shopkeepers to help with game participation, plus it means securing other adults to serve as team leaders and drivers.
+If you look online, you'll see lots of ideas for holding an Amazing Race party that involves teams paired up with Moms and Dads as drivers, conducting the race throughout their hometown.
+But these parties take some more significant set-up time, and you have to work with local shopkeepers to help with game participation, plus it means securing other adults to serve as team leaders and drivers.

 The Amazing Race Birthday Party Invitation:

 I asked the guests to please come wearing sneakers (I don't want risk game-time injuries due to kids playing in flip-flops!)

 When kids arrive, you can draw names in pairs from a hat to make up teams.
-Hand each team a pair of tee shirts in a different color (blue team, red team, green team, etc).
-And then ask the players to remove their sneakers and put them into a bin (so that one of the adults can scatter the sneakers throughout the front yeard for the first game!
+Hand each team a pair of tee shirts in a different color This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. (blue team, red team, green team, etc.) and then ask the players to remove their sneakers and put them into a bin so that one of the adults can scatter the sneakers throughout the yard for the first game!